TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 - Certain Third-party monitors are NOT Compatible with this Patch.
 - macOS 10.13 Beta may have alterations in the Framework.

-# Announcements

-- May 31, 2017 - I am aware of the issue where the script and installer fails when Filesystem Protections are enabled.
-Will have a fix committed over the weekend.

 # Support